SUTTON CIRCUIT OPEN CHAMPIONSHIPS

 The Wednesday evening race nights have proved immensely popular over recent years, with many choosing this series as a starting point to learn the ropes of kart racing and launch themselves into the wider world of competitive karting.
 Known for its relaxed family atmosphere, it’s a perfect place for youngsters and adults alike to start racing.
 In fact, on some nights, a good third of our grid can be made up of people under 18, and another third over the age of 40, not that they would want you to know that.
 It really is a championship for all ages.

 Night racing is both challenging and extremely fun, heightening the senses and making the racing feel faster.
 The track will be lit with floodlights or awash with the dying light of a beautiful sunset.
-This series is run unrestricted in terms of weight, providing you are over 65kg.
+In 2018, we are again running our 4-in-1 race.
+You will be allocated to one of three groups, based on weight.
+The races will be run after the qualifying round according to speed, but you will get points awarded to your position in your group.
+No longer do the lightweights have an advantage in the karts.
+You will be placed in the overall championship as well as your group championship.
 With great racing at each end of the grid, this will definitely be a championship you will want to try.

 Team 175 Championship